 I am interested both in the social processes resulting in segregation of social networks and in how such segregation influences individual attributes such as ethnic and/or religious identities and intergroup attitudes.

 Methodologically, I have used various different approaches in my work.
 This includes various quantitative methods such as stochastic actor-oriented models for the co-evolution of networks and behavior, panel regression models, or structural equation modeling.
-In my ongoing project, I combine these quantitative methods for observational data with both qualitative methods (group discussions) and experimental methods (choice experiments).
+In an ongoing project, I combine these quantitative methods for observational data with both qualitative methods (group discussions) and experimental methods (choice experiments).
 Find out more about our project at the MZES website.

 Outside of the University of Mannheim, I collaborate with: